Denver personal injury attorneys that care.

 Summer holidays are almost upon us; Memorial Day, Fourth of July, and weekend barbecues will bring fun in the sun, food, drinks and celebrations!
 However, as exciting as these summer festivities are, it’s essential to take extra measures to stay safe.
 According to the Insurance Institute for Highway Safety, the Fourth of July is a particularly dangerous day to be on the road due to drunk driving and other factors.
 Other summertime activities, like fireworks displays and grilling outside, also have risks.
 We’ve compiled a list of useful safety tips to help you enjoy your summer safely.

 Call Bell & Pollock P.C., Accident & Injury Lawyers if you are involved in an auto accident this summer.
-You need an experienced, dedicated Denver car accident lawyer!
+You need an experienced & dedicated Denver-metro area traffic accident lawyer!
 Call (720) 613-6736 for a consultation today.

 Driving Safely This Summer

 There are many reasons why the Fourth of July is such a dangerous day to be operating a vehicle:

 - There are more cars on the road

 - People are often driving in areas they are unfamiliar with

 Here are some ways to minimize the risk of an accident: